rypatil2001/C-Programming/23_Array_MultiDimensional.md

 ---

-## Corrected Code for a deeper understanding
+##  Code for a deeper understanding

 ```c
 #include <stdio.h>